tomatolog/manticore/docs/9_api_reference/result_set_filtering_settings/setgeoanchor.rst

 are floats that specify anchor point latitude and longitude, in radians.

 Once an anchor point is set, you can use magic ``&quot;@geodist&quot;`` attribute name in your filters and/or sorting expressions.
-Sphinx will compute geosphere distance between the given anchor point and a point specified by latitude and longitude attributes from each full-text match, and attach this value to the resulting match.
+Manticore will compute geosphere distance between the given anchor point and a point specified by latitude and longitude attributes from each full-text match, and attach this value to the resulting match.
 The latitude and